sirisacademic/citation-parser/README.md

  'id': 'https://openalex.org/W2082866977'}
 ```

+## Parameters
+- **api_target**: Specifcy knowledge graphs to query.
+Options include:
+    - `openalex` - Links to OpenAlex
+    - `openaire` - Links to OpenAIRE
+    - `pubmed` - Links to PubMed
+- **output**: Specifies the type of result returned:
+    - `simple` – Returns a concise, structured citation match.
+    - `full` – Returns a detailed, full citation with additional metadata.

 ## Dependencies

 Ensure you have all necessary dependencies installed.
 You can install them using the following command: